 In the past 25 years, the number of Amphibian species recognized in Sri Lanka has more than doubled, with new appreciation of the very high level of endemism among the amphibian fauna.
 Almost all the field research done during this period had been focused on taxonomy, though important work had also been done on aspects of evolution and biogeography.
 Although the amphibian fauna had been included in the 2005 Global Amphibian Assessment, and hence represented in the IUCN Global Red List of threatened species, the dataset used for that assessment was almost wholly derived from the WHT collection.

-The first stakeholder meeting comprising of was held on 2nd February to discuss the possible deliverables of a consolidated effort towards the conservation of Amphibian fauna in Sri Lanka.
 Dr Simon Stuart, Former Chair of the IUCN Species Survival Commission had recommended that a technical collaboration be established between Dilmah Conservation and the Durrell Wildlife Conservation Trust for the purpose of obtaining the scientific advice needed for these activities.